Speakers & Workshops

 The Children's Haven, Inc.

-Changing our mindset as to how and why we do the work will lead to a happier and healthier life which will also flow naturally to the way we more positively approach all aspects of our life.
-This session will allow us to reflect on the way we want to show up in the World, both for ourselves and others, so that we may be of better service to our communities.
+By shifting our mindset about how and why we do this work, we can cultivate happier, healthier lives—changes that naturally extend to every area of our personal and professional experience.
+This session invites reflection on how we wish to show up in the world, both for ourselves and for others, so that we may be of greater service to our communities.

 Jennifer Landhuis